Chris12002/SSSC/replit.md

 - The application displays through VNC, not as a web interface
 - Database connections require external SQL Server access
 - All credentials are stored locally in electron-store
+- Destructive table changes (drop columns/tables) are shown as warnings but not included in executable scripts